 Library.
 (1969) The new library building, made possible through the Emory MERIT Program and a federal grant, is the focal point of scholastic activity on the campus.
-The air-conditioned, fully carpeted structure houses the present collection of 23,000 volumes and many periodicals, the reading and reference facilities of the college, individual carrels, private rooms for study for individuals or groups and microfilm facilities.
+The air-conditioned, fully carpeted structure houses the present collection of 25,000 volumes and many periodicals, the reading and reference facilities of the College, individual carrels, private rooms for study for individuals or groups and microfilm facilities.

 Athletic Field and Tennis Courts.
 Oxford students enjoy such outdoor activities as soccer, track, tennis, archery and touch football.
-The Cline Tennis Center, which was made by a gift from the Rev. J. E. Cline and his son, Pierce, includes 10 hard-surfaced courts, some of which are lighted for playing at night.
+The Cline Tennis Center, which was made possible by a gift from the Rev. J. E. Cline and his son Pierce, includes 10 hard-surfaced courts, some of which are lighted.